 Lots of RVs have sliding closet doors, but since RVs are moving vehicles, the doors have to be latched in place to keep them from sliding back and forth while you’re driving down the road.
-There are several variations on the RV closet door latch that manufacturers use in their RVs to keep the doors closed during travel, but many of them fail or simply don’t work all that well from the get-go.
+RV manufactures use several different variations of latching mechanisms to keep the doors closed during travel, but many of them fail, simply don’t work all that well from the get-go, or require you to engage/disengage them each and every time you want to open the closet!

-We’ve been on the road full time for nearly 20 years, so we’ve learned quite a few tricks along the way.
-After our first couple of years on the road, we improvised our own RV closet door latch that not only works very well, but is also inexpensive, easy to install, and dead simple to use.
+We were on the road full-time for more than 20 years, so we learned quite a few tricks along the way.
+After our first couple of years, we devised a solution for our own RV closet door latch that not only works very well, but is also inexpensive, easy to install, and straightforward to use.

-In today’s post, we’re sharing this RV quick tip with you!
+In this post, we’re sharing this RV quick tip with you!

 - 1) What’s the Problem with RV Sliding Closet Doors?